Conflict of Interest

 So should Walker have recused himself?
 Does this constitute sufficient grounds to vacate the decision?

-(edited over 2 years ago)
+(edited almost 3 years ago)